Amna-A/Amna-A/README.md

 ### Hi there 👋

-My name is Amina, I'm a Software Engineer bassed in Canada :relaxed:
+My name is Amina, I'm a Software Engineer bassed in Canada. :relaxed:

 - 🔭 I’m currently working on a Face Mask Detection & Recognition System/ literature review on Multi-Agent Pathfinding.